What’s the reality of working from home (WFH)?

 Create a dedicated workspace.

-Your workspace can be a room, but it doesn’t have to be.
-It can even be a desk in the corner of a room that has all your work supplies on it.
-It doesn’t matter what it looks like or how big it is, as long as it’s a place you use only for work.
+Your workspace can be a room, or a desk in the corner of a room that has all your work supplies on it.

 Having this space helps your brain get into work mode.
-When you sit at your desk or go into your dedicated workroom, your brain makes the switch between, “I’m relaxing at home” and “Time to get to work.”
+When you sit at your desk or go into your dedicated workroom, your brain makes the switch to ‘work mode’.

 Keep your workspace uncluttered.